To apply for the Skoll Scholarship follow these steps:

 Connectwith us to register your interest in the Scholarship and make sure you’re kept up to date with announcements about upcoming deadlines.

 Apply for the MBAprogramme directly to Saïd Business School.
-You’ll need to do this during stages 1,2, or 3 of the MBA admissions process for the 2019-20 academic year.
+You’ll need to do this during stages 1,2, or 3 of the MBA admissions process for the 2020-21 academic year.
+See details below on applying for an MBA admissions fee waiver.

 The MBA Admissions Team will then assess your application to ensure you meet the academic requirements sought by the Saïd Business School and determine if you are accepted onto the MBA programme or not.

-If you’ve received confirmation that you have been accepted onto the MBA programme, keep an eye on your emails as the Skoll Centre will send you a link to the second part of the Scholarship application, which is an online application.
+If you’ve received confirmation that you have been accepted onto the MBA programme, keep an eye on your emails as the Skoll Centre will send you a link to the second part of the Scholarship application, which is a Logistics and Reference Form.
 See timelines below to know when to expect this email.

-Complete the Skoll Scholarship short online application.
-This consists of a series of short questions about you, how you heard about the Scholarship, your references, etc.
+Complete the Logistics and Reference Form.
+This consists of a series of short questions about you, how you heard about the Scholarship, your references, etc. Please note, your referees will not be contacted unless you get to the final stages of the selection process.

 That’s it!
 The Skoll Centre will then consider your candidacy for the Scholarship and advise you accordingly.